Prof. K.S. Nongkynrih

 2. Awarded the first North-East Poetry Award 2004 by the North-East India Poetry Council, Tripura.

-3. Awarded the first two lakh-rupee Veer Shankar Shah-Raghunath Shah National Award for literature by the Government of Madhya Pradesh in 2008.
+3. Awarded the first Veer Shankar Shah-Raghunath Shah National Award for Tribal Literature by the Government of Madhya Pradesh in 2008 with a price money of two lakh rupees.

 PhD Awarded/Supervised